yanivcohen1/Time-Management-App-Fullstack-Nextjs-MongoDB/README.md

 ### Seeding

-Ensure `DATABASE_URL` and the desired seed credentials are set, then run `pnpm db:seed`.
+Ensure `DATABASE_URL` and the desired seed credentials are set, then run `pnpm seed:db`.
 The script wipes users/todos/refresh tokens and repopulates them with:

-- `demo@todo.dev` / `SEED_ADMIN_PASSWORD` – admin role with seeded sample todos
+- `demo@todo.dev` / `SEED_ADMIN_PASSWORD` – admin role with seeded sample todos (including duration)
 - `user1@todo.dev` / `SEED_USER_PASSWORD` – standard user without admin privileges

 Use the Todo page "Show user info" button to verify which account is active; the snackbar displays the signed-in user's name and role.